runvnc/VSIMdocs/README.md

 To install a plugin press F5, paste in the plugin URL with Control-V, then hit ENTER.
 You will need to restart the program before the plugin will be active.

 ## Creating Plugins
 To create a plugin, first make a directory in [VSIM root]/lua/.
 Plugins can contain files and/or lua code in init.lua.
 You can test your plugin by adding it to the list in the [VSIM root]/plugins file and restarting VSIM.
-When it is ready open the console and type plugin_makezip(mydir)[ENTER] where mydir is the subdirectory of [VSIM root]/lua/ (just the folder name, not a full path).
+When it is ready open the console and type plugin_makezip("mydir")[ENTER] where mydir is the subdirectory of [VSIM root]/lua/ (just the folder name, not a full path).
 It will create a .7z file in [VSIM root]/lua/plugins/forupload which you can upload to your host.
 Then just share the URL for your plugin.

 # Emulation
 ## emu.emulate(emulatorid,filetoload)